-- Look for companies that have Corporate Sustainability Reports (CSRs) and/or Environmental Social Governance (ESG) reporting.
-The Global Reporting Initiative (GRI) is an independent, international organization that sets standards for these reports to ensure that they are more than just green-washing. - Extended Producer Responsibility (EPR) programs, better known as "Take-Back" programs means that the company has established a method to reclaim and recycle their products.
+- Look for companies that have Corporate Sustainability Reports (CSRs).
+The Global Reporting Initiative (GRI) sets standards for these reports to ensure that they are more than just green-washing. - Extended Producer Responsibility (EPR) programs, better known as "Take-Back" programs means that the company has established a method to reclaim and recycle their products.
 This goes beyond the dubious claim of "recyclable."
 Look for documentation that products are actually being recycled at a high rate.
 Many commercial carpet and ceiling tile companies have established EPR programs.